mini-maxit/worker/README.md

 ```

 **Invalid Language Version**
-This message occurs when the worer receives a language version that is not supported.
+This message occurs when the worker receives a language version that is not supported.
 The worker will return an error message indicating that the language version is invalid.

 ```json
 {